ProtoInfoMax: Prototypical Networks with Mutual Information Maximization for Out-of-Domain Detection: Abstract

 \section{Abstract}

-The ability to detect Out-of-Domain (OOD) inputs has been a critical requirement in many real-world NLP applications since the inclusion of unsupported OOD inputs may lead to catastrophic failure of systems.
-However, it remains an empirical question whether current algorithms can tackle such problem reliably in a realistic scenario where zero OOD training data is available.
-In this study, we propose ProtoInfoMax, a new architecture that extends Prototypical Networks to simultaneously process In-Domain (ID) and OOD sentences via Mutual Information Maximization (InfoMax) objective.
+The ability to detect Out-of-Domain (OOD) inputs has been a critical requirement in many real-world NLP applications.
+For example, intent classification in dialogue systems.
+The reason is that the inclusion of unsupported OOD inputs may lead to catastrophic failure of systems.
+However, it remains an empirical question whether current methods can tackle such problems reliably in a realistic scenario where zero OOD training data is available.
+In this study, we propose ProtoInfoMax, a new architecture that extends Prototypical Networks to simultaneously process in-domain and OOD sentences via Mutual Information Maximization (InfoMax) objective.
 Experimental results show that our proposed method can substantially improve performance up to 20\% for OOD detection in low resource settings of text classification.
-We also show that ProtoInfoMax is less prone to typical over-confidence Error of Neural Networks, leading to more reliable ID and OOD prediction outcomes.
+We also show that ProtoInfoMax is less prone to typical overconfidence errors of Neural Networks, leading to more reliable prediction results. \footnote{Code and preprocessed data are available at \href{https://github.com/inimah/protoinfomax}{https://github.com/inimah/protoinfomax.git}.}